The 10 Best Basic Tool Sets for DIY Jobs Around the House

 Courtesy of Crescent

-There’s always going to be something that needs to be done around the house: switching out a light fixture, tightening door handles, filling in nail and screw holes in your walls, hanging a picture, measuring for furniture, checking the plumbing, and the list really goes on and on.
+Some days it’s switching out a light fixture or tightening door handles, other days it’s filling in nail and screw holes in my walls, measuring for furniture, or checking the plumbing.

-With the right tool set, you’ll have everything you need to do all these basic DIY jobs and keep your house in tip-top shape.
+Over the last couple of years, I’ve done research into tool kits so I can have everything I need to do all these basic DIY jobs and keep my house in tip-top shape.
+Below, I want to share with you all the best tool sets I’ve found.

 WHAT YOU SHOULD KNOW